chrisryan91/PremierLeagueTable/README.md

 ## Credits & Acknowledgements

+- W3Schools

+- pythontutor.com

+- This document from WhySports.com with a fixture list: https://drive.google.com/file/d/1uBp6k3KnSF0JRONhWPQxjf3J4ia2X_OA/view

 - This YouTube video from Tech With Tim with help using the Colorama module: https://www.youtube.com/watch?v=u51Zjlnui4Y

-- The vast majority of solutions to issues I ran into came from Stack Overflow, especially regarding While loop issues and Try, Except statements.
+- Stack Overflow.
+The vast majority of solutions to issues I ran into came from Stack Overflow, especially regarding While loop issues and Try, Except statements.

 - This YouTube video with help with saving to a file and loading from a file.
 The code was adapted directly from this video: https://www.youtube.com/watch?v=Uh2ebFW8OYM